gaeqs/gaeqs.github.io/index.md

 - Programmer since 2014.
 - Known programming languages: Java, Kotlin, C, C++, C#, HTML, CSS, JavaScript, MATLAB, MIPS32 assembly language.
 - Ability to learn any programming language easily.
 - Ability to work with APIs and frameworks (creating or using them).
-OpenGL, OpenTK, JavaFX, TornadoFX, Qt, Spigot, Bukkit, WetSponge, JavaYoutubeDownloaded and 11ty are some examples of APIs and frameworks I've used or created.
+OpenGL, OpenTK, JavaFX, TornadoFX, Qt, Spigot, Bukkit, WetSponge, JavaYoutubeDownloader and 11ty are some examples of APIs and frameworks I've used or created.
 - Ability to work on Windows and Linux.
 - Ability to work with team tools and version controls.
 - Known languages: Spanish, English and Galician.